ib88/ib88.github.io/docs/intro3.md

 # How to register an account?

 Before You are able to use SimplyCSV, you need to first create an account.
+Only registered users will have full access to all our features.
 Follow the following steps to register:
 - Navigate to the official SimplyCSV URL: www.app.simplycsv.com
 <!-- - Navigate to the official SimplyCSV URL: <a href="www.app.simplycsv.com" target="_top">click here</a> -->